fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 ## Install FusionCharts via npm

-This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the React-FusionCharts component.
+This section outlines the steps to be executed for installing all the node modules via npm and rendering charts using the React-FusionCharts component.

 > **The fusioncharts package installed by npm contains files for all charts and widgets and only two map definition files - for the World map and the USA map.**